 sudo fdisk /dev/<disk>

-The utility will open it’s own command prompt showing Command (m for help): instead of the usual user@host:/$.
-The following one letter commands will be entered in the fdisk -utility.
+The utility will open its own command prompt showing Command (m for help): instead of the usual [email protected]:/$.
+The following one letter commands will be entered in the fdisk utility.

-First, start a new partition wizard with n.
+First, start a new partition configuration with n.
 Use default values by just pressing enter on each of the options, or type in the required parameter if no default value is given.

 > n # Primary p, partition 1, start sector 2048, end sector at disk end.